UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Uncertainty-Aware Grasping Pipeline

 \subsection{Grasp Quality Metrics}

-We evaluate grasp feasibility using the force-closure metric, which characterizes a grasp’s ability to resist arbitrary external wrenches.
+For each completion sample $k$, CGNet may produce multiple grasp candidates with associated confidence scores.
+Since these scores are learned and can be unreliable under severe occlusion, we do not select grasps based on the CGNet score alone.
+Instead, we evaluate the physical feasibility of each remaining grasp using the force-closure $\epsilon$ metric, which characterizes a grasp’s ability to resist arbitrary external forces and torques.
 Each contact contributes a friction cone parameterized by a friction coefficient $\mu$, and the resulting contact wrenches form a convex set in wrench space.
 We use the $\epsilon$ metric, defined as the radius of the largest ball centered at the origin contained within this convex hull, with larger values indicating greater grasp robustness.